RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/IncludeCurrentOperation.md

 *Back to [[TaskOperations|TaskOperations-RosettaScripts]] page.*
 ## IncludeCurrent

+Includes current rotamers in the rotamer set.

+**Notes:**
-Includes current rotamers (eg - from input pdb) in the rotamer set.
-These rotamers will be lost after a packing run, so they are only effective upon initial loading of a pdb!
+* The first packing run will include the rotamers from the input PDB.
+These input PDB rotamers will be lost after the first packing run, so they are only effective upon initial loading of a pdb.
+* Successive runs will include the current rotamer of the pose at initialization (as the name implies).

      <IncludeCurrent name="(&string)" />